-To combat this the CIPD (Chartered Institute of Personnel and Development) have updated their Profession Map to highlight how values-based decision making can create more of an impact than generic best practice — helping to create positive change in workplaces worldwide.
+To address this, the CIPD (Chartered Institute of Personnel and Development) updated its Profession Map to emphasise the importance of values-based decision making.
+By focusing on values rather than generic best practices, HR professionals can create meaningful impact and drive positive change in workplaces around the world.

-The CIPD Profession Map is an interactive set of standards to guide those who work in human resources to always be developing and improving the world of work.
-The purpose of the Profession Map is to help instil a shared professional identity across the industry, with all who work in HR applying the same set of standards and values.
+The CIPD Profession Map is an interactive framework of standards designed to guide people working in human resources.
+It encourages HR professionals to continually develop their skills and improve the world of work.
+The purpose of the map is to instil a shared professional identity across the industry, with everyone applying the same set of standards and values.

 Learn more about the CIPD Profession Map.